 All that said, one of the biggest benefits for moving to Android is for the integration of smart, device-based voice implementation for any warehouse application by simply using standard off the shelf Bluetooth headset hardware.
 Since these new mobile Android-based devices support Hands Free Protocol 1.6, and they are Bluetooth 4.0, (the minimum for wide band audio support) the availability of wireless headsets for voice enabled applications becomes an instant benefit.
 By voice enabling existing, optimized processes and using a Bluetooth headset, users are faster, more productive, less prone to errors and work more safely.
 By having both hands free and untethered, Android device users with voice can instantly become more powerful and valuable assets to every company.

-The DC Velocity survey also revealed that the top two capabilities that were most important to the survey responders were (1) scanning accuracy and (2) data capture speed.
+The DC Velocity survey also revealed that the top two capabilities that were most important to the survey respondents were (1) scanning accuracy and (2) data capture speed.
 Ensuring that the warehouse mobile applications are voice enabled adds a powerful technology to realize these benefits, especially when using Android hardware that can support hands free, Bluetooth headsets.
 This capability is available on all models of hardware as well.
 Wearable scanners, holstered, tablets and even mobile phones.